ricky582/banking_app/README.md

 A mock banking app, writtin in Java

 ## Inspiration
 A group project from my 2nd year studies as part of my course CS217: Agile Software Engineering in Practice.
 Created from a set of [user stories](https://github.com/ricky582/banking_app/blob/master/UserStories.pdf) provided by the lab leaders.
-Tests were done in JUnit, and the UI was made using Jooby and Handlebars
+Tests were done in JUnit, and the UI was made using Jooby and Handlebars.

 ## Installation
     1. Clone the repository